MimiMagusin/Riddle_Game/03-css/README.md

 >  🎓 **Change the url to the image address of a picture you like.
 You can find some cool images under the creative commons copyright [here](https://search.creativecommons.org/).
 Right click on the image and choose 'copy image address'**

 Now, that looks way cooler already!
 The text might be easier to read if we would give it a steady background color though.
 Let's add a background color specifically behind the text.
 First we have to wrap all our text in  a 'container'.
-We'll call the box 'text'.
+We'll give that container the name 'text'.
+We can do that by giving it a class.
 This is the way to do so:

 ```HTML